ricardoprins/thisisaterminal/README.md

 # this is a terminal.
 This is a simple shell I created.
 It's built on C++.
 It works, allegedly.
+ON WINDOWS TOO!
 It uses CMake for building, so read below for help in case you need it.

 ## Dependencies